 The Hardy Canyon Loop starts out in one of these groves and climbs to an open, high grassland with nice views of Round Valley.
 It’s the longest and most scenic singletrack trail in the region, which makes it a real treat; most regional park trails are dirt roads, which usually aren’t as enjoyable as singletrack.

-The Antioch/Brentwood area is one of the most rapidly developing areas in the Bay Area and, compared to the rest of the Bay Area, is currently a little underserved with regional parks.
-More parks are being developed, but in the meantime, Round Valley is very busy on weekends; it's not unusual for the parking lot to completely fill up and on a nice day you might encounter a group of hikers every 5 minutes or so.
+The Antioch/Brentwood area is one of the most rapidly developing areas in the Bay Area and, compared to the rest of the Bay Area, is currently underserved with regional parks.
+More parks are being developed, but in the meantime, Round Valley is very busy on weekends; it’s not unusual for the parking lot to completely fill up and on a nice day you might encounter a group of hikers every 5 minutes or so.

 Start at the parking lot off Marsh Creek Road.
 Just after crossing the large bridge over Marsh Creek, turn left onto the Hardy Canyon Trail, which starts out as a dirt road before changing to singletrack.
 The trail skirts a large, flat meadow, then enters an oak grove and and begins to climb.
 Although it’s excessively worn from over-use, the trail is otherwise very scenic, especially near the bottom of the climb.
 Further up, the canyon narrows and the woods get less interesting.